Developer Guide

 Command format:

-is the new category name and an optional SUMMARY
+addcat c/NAME [s/SUMMARY] where NAME is the new category name and an optional SUMMARY of the category.

 What is the feature about: